RugbyClubRanks/rugbyclubranks.github.io/projections/2026-04-03-SeattleSeawolves_V_OldGloryDC.md

 layout: page
 title: Seattle Seawolves V Old Glory DC on 2026/04/03
 date: 2026-04-03
-categories: "Major League Rugby 2026" match review
+categories: rugby "Major League Rugby 2026" match review
 ---
 # Seattle Seawolves V Old Glory DC on 2026/04/03

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model is currently predicting Seattle Seawolves to win by 4.78.
+This club model is currently predicting Seattle Seawolves to win by 5.41.

 Our Over/Under is 46.5 - and combined with the spread above, we have a predicted scoreline of 26 to 21